antaxiom/antaxiom.github.io/src/github-pages-and-ssg5.md

 It's written by a fellow called [Roman Zolotarev](https://www.romanzolotarev.com/)

 ![ssg4-source](https://www.romanzolotarev.com/ssg4.png)
-*image of the sgg4 source code as featured on roman's site*
+*image of the sgg4 source code as featured on Roman's site*
+<br /><br />

 It's very lightweight and easy to use, and as said earlier it's completely written in shell script

 ## Why should I use a script instead of a full static site generator?

-Most static site generators are unecesarily heavy with a lot of features you won't need especially for the purposes of a small site like mine
+Most static site generators are unecesarily heavy with a lot of features you won't need, especially for the purposes of a small site like mine

-## How do I use ssg5 and how do I use it?
+## How do I use ssg5?

-Using ssg is pretty simple but I'd rather not explain it here so I'll leave some links [The author's official page and guide](https://www.romanzolotarev.com/ssg.html) [Wolfgang's Video on the subject](https://www.youtube.com/watch?v=N_ttw2Dihn8)
+Using ssg is pretty simple but I don't think I'm fit for the task of explaining the exact use cases so I'll leave some useful links here:

+[The author's official page and guide](https://www.romanzolotarev.com/ssg.html)

+[Wolfgang's Video on the subject](https://www.youtube.com/watch?v=N_ttw2Dihn8)

 ## ssg5 modifications